 She continues to be sought after as an adjudicator for a performer of contemporary music – as well as traditional classical music.
 In 2019, she served in both capacities at the Eckhardt-Gramatté Competition.
 Recent years have seen her appear in the Montreal contemporary music series Société de musique contemporaine du Québec, and Innovations en concert.

-Professor Petrowska Quilico was honoured with the 2007 Friends of Canadian Music Award from the Canadian Music Centre and Canadian League of Composers, and together with composer Constantine Caravassilis received the inaugural Harry Freedman Recording Award in 2010.
-CBC named her one of Canada’s 25 Greatest Pianists in 2015.
+Petrowska Quilico received the 2007 Friends of Canadian Music Award from the Canadian Music Centre and Canadian League of Composers, and was named co-winner of the 2010 Harry Freedman Recording Award, from the CMC’s Harry Freedman Fund.

 In addition to her concert career, Christina Petrowska Quilico is a Full Professor of Piano and Musicology at York University, Toronto.